jwmacd/auto_quantizer/project_context.md

 ## Architecture

 - **Docker Container:** Encapsulates Python, PyTorch, CUDA (if applicable), quantization libraries (`autoawq`, `optimum[auto-gptq]`), `transformers`, `accelerate`, and other dependencies.
 - **Quantization Script (`quantize.py`):** The main entry point.
-Parses arguments, determines the execution device (GPU preferred, CPU fallback), loads the model using `device_map="cpu"`, orchestrates the selected quantization process (AWQ or GPTQ) applying the `--seq_len` parameter, monitors peak VRAM, and saves the results.
+Parses arguments, determines the execution device (GPU preferred, CPU fallback), loads the model using `device_map="cpu"`, orchestrates the selected quantization process (AWQ for text, GPTQ via Optimum for text, or GPTQ via LLM Compressor for vision) applying the `--seq_len` parameter (for text models), monitors peak VRAM, and saves the results.
 - **VRAM Monitoring (`utils/vram_monitor.py`):** A utility class run in a background thread to track peak GPU memory usage during quantization.
 - **Execution:** Runs on an available NVIDIA GPU by default.
 Can be forced to run entirely on CPU using `--force_cpu`.
 The quantization libraries handle internal layer processing on the target device.
 - **Input/Output:** Expects a host directory containing the pre-trained model mounted into the container at `/models`.
-Creates a new subdirectory named `METHOD-BITRATE` (e.g., `AWQ-4bit`, `GPTQ-8bit`) within the input model directory and saves the quantized model, tokenizer files, configuration, and `quantization_report.log` there.
+Creates a new subdirectory named `METHOD-BITRATE` (e.g., `AWQ-4bit`, `GPTQ-8bit`) within the input model directory and saves the quantized model, tokenizer/processor files, configuration, and `quantization_report.log` there.
+- **Status Note:** GPTQ quantization for vision models using `llmcompressor` is currently **blocked** by an internal library error (`AttributeError: module 'torch' has no attribute 'OutOfMemoryError'`).

 ## Key Components